xuanxu/starmatrix/CONTRIBUTING.md

-# How to Contribute to `Intergalactic`
+# How to Contribute to `Starmatrix`

 Every contributor is welcome, regardless of their programming experience, if any.
 There are several ways you can contribute to this project, here is a not exahustive list:

 ## Report an issue

-The prefered way to report any bug is [opening an issue in the project's Github repo](https://github.com/xuanxu/intergalactic/issues/new).
+The prefered way to report any bug is [opening an issue in the project's Github repo](https://github.com/xuanxu/starmatrix/issues/new).

 For more informal communication, you can contact [@xuanxu via twitter](https://twitter.com/xuanxu)